 Here’s the problem – the videos are not shot well, are badly lit and have crappy sound.

 You love dogs, and you are a great shooter and editor.
 You produce a short video that is similar to the ones you saw online.
 Yours is awesome.

 You contact the adoption agency and say “I am a video producer and I love to tell stories through video content.
 I have examples of my experience on my YouTube channel, where I created a dog adoption story that will move you to tears!
 I’m most interested in learning more about your mission and plans for the future.
 Doing this kind of work is very fulfilling to me and I’m excited to talk with you about how we can tell more stories about these wonderful animals – and find them loving homes.”

 You can do this job search one of two ways – you can upload a resume and hope for the best, or you can go to them, identify their problem, and show them you are the problem solver.

 If you try the second approach, I like your chances.

-John Scott is the Career Services Manager for the School of Multimedia Communications at Academy of Art University, San Francisco.
+John Scott is the Career Services Manager for the School of Communications and Media Technologies at Academy of Art University, San Francisco.
 He splits his time between San Francisco and Sacramento, piling up frequent rider miles on Amtrak.